1996 United States Senate elections: Tennessee

 Republican Senator Fred Thompson ran for re-election to a second term.
-Thompson defeated the Democratic challenger, Covington lawyer Houston Gordon in the general election.
+Thompson defeated the Democratic challenger, Covington lawyer Houston Gordon, in the general election.

 Texas

 Incumbent Republican Phil Gramm won re-election to a third term over Democratic Navy veteran Victor Morales.

 Gramm was easily renominated in the Republican primary.
 Morales, who never ran for public office before, pulled a major upset in the primary by defeated three politicians: U.S. Congressman John Wiley Bryant, U.S. Congressman Jim Chapman, and former State Supreme Court litigator John Odam.
 In the March run-off, he defeated Bryant with 51% of the vote.
 He became the first minority in Texas history to become a United States Senate nominee from either major party.
-Despite having no staff, raising only $15,000, and not accepting any special interest money he obtained 2.5 million votes.
+Despite having no staff, raising only $15,000, and not accepting any special interest money, he obtained 2.5 million votes.

-Gramm previously ran for President earlier in the year, but lost to fellow U.S. Senator Bob Dole in the Republican presidential primary.
+Gramm previously ran for president earlier in the year, but lost to fellow U.S. Senator Bob Dole in the Republican presidential primary.
 Gramm was the heavy favorite.
 A September poll showed Gramm leading 50% to 40%.
 A late October poll showed him leading with 53% to 31%.

 Exit Polls showed that Gramm performed well with Anglos (68% to 31%), while Morales won African Americans (79% to 19%) and Latinos (79% to 20%) respectively.

 Virginia

 Incumbent Republican John Warner won re-election to a fourth term.
 Warner, a moderate Republican who held this Senate seat from 1979, remained a popular and powerful political figure.
-A former United States Secretary of the Navy, he was at this time Chairman of the Senate Rules Committee.
+A former United States Secretary of the Navy, he was at this time chairman of the Senate Rules Committee.

-Warner easily won renomination over former OMB director James C. Miller III, despite opposition by a number of conservative Republicans, who distrusted him because of his moderate positions (Warner is pro-abortion rights, pro-gun control and refused to support 1994 Senate nominee Oliver North due to his role in the Iran-Contra Affair).
+Warner easily won renomination over former OMB director James C. Miller III, despite opposition by a number of conservative Republicans, who distrusted him because of his moderate positions.
+(Warner is pro-abortion rights and pro-gun control, and refused to support 1994 Senate nominee Oliver North due to his role in the Iran-Contra Affair.)

-Warner was endorsed by such notable figures as Bob Dole, George H. W. Bush, and Colin Powell, while Miller was endorsed by the NRA.
+Warner was endorsed by such notable figures as Bob Dole, George H. W. Bush, Gerald Ford and Colin Powell, while Miller was endorsed by the Christian Coalition of America and the National Rifle Association of America (NRA).

 The two Warners (no relation) competed in one of the closest Senate elections in Virginia history.
-The incumbent, who was a moderate Republican, was very popular and didn't even have a major opponent in his last re-election bid in 1990.
+The incumbent, who was a moderate Republican, was very popular and did not even have a major opponent in his last re-election bid in 1990.
 Although Mark Warner was relatively unknown, he became one of John Warner's strongest challengers.
 The Democrat self-financed his campaign and ended up outspending the Republican.
-In October, the Democrat outspent the incumbent 5-1.
+In October, the Democrat outspent the incumbent 5–1.